The CC has entered its last year on the market. A replacement named Arteon will arrive in showrooms in the next few months.

 Stepping up to the 2.0T R-Line model brings 18-inch alloys and a full body kit that includes a more aggressive-looking front bumper as well as side skirts.
 A six-speed manual transmission comes standard, and cars equipped with the optional dual-clutch automatic benefit from shift paddles.

 The R-Line Executive builds on the R-Line model with a standard automatic transmission, specific 18-inch alloy wheels, black trim around the windows and on the grille, black mirror caps, ambient lighting, and a power-tilting panoramic sunroof.

 The R-Line Executive w/Carbon model loses the regular Executive's ambient lighting but it gains leather upholstery and a sprinkling of carbon-look trim.

 Finally, the range-topping 3.6L VR6 4Motion Executive comes loaded with the six-cylinder engine, a headlight washer system with heated nozzles, 18-inch alloys, ventilated front seats with a memory function, a massage function for the driver's seat, parking sensors, adaptive cruise control, autonomous emergency braking, a forward collision warning system, a lane departure warning system, a premium sound system, and a power rear sunshade.

 All CC models come equipped with a bevy of safety features including dual front, side and side curtain airbags in addition to traction and stability control systems.

-The VW CC packs a potent stylistic punch for its size, finding itself competing with a rather varied group of competitors ranging from the Buick Regal Turbo, to the Nissan Maxima, Lincoln MKZ or the newly introduced Acura ILX.
+The Volkswagen CC packs a potent stylistic punch for its size, finding itself competing with a rather varied group of competitors including the Buick Regal, the Nissan Maxima, the Lincoln MKZ and the Acura ILX.